VATSIM-SSA/SSA-Docs/docs/Enroute/GOOOO/goooo.md

 ## Separation

  10 Minutes or 80 NM derived by RNAV when using the Mach Number Technique on designated EUR-SAM routes.
-   10 Minutes on the portion of UR976 and on the portion of UA602 for traffic NOT destinated to NAT region without application of the MNT
-   10 minutes for crossing traffic withing Sal Oceanic.
+   10 minutes for crossing traffic withing Dakar Oceanic.
-   20 minutes in all other cases.

    ### Vertical Separation